um-grex/grex-docs/content/english/connecting/data-transfer/one-drive.md

     * answer "y" for Yes
 * at this point, a browser window will pop up.
 Not every browser works, so we recommend Firefox (__firefox__ command in the terminal) to be used as the default browser.
 Please inspect the browser window and URL to see if it looks like an authentic UManitoba login page!
     * Authenticate using your UManitoba email and UManitoba credentials and MFA.
-    * Go back to terminald when "Success" is displayed.
+    * Go back to your terminal when "Success" is displayed.
 * Q: "Your Choice>"
-    * type a number to use your businnes OneDrive (as of now, '1')
+    * type a number to use your business OneDrive (as of now, '1')
 * Q: "Choose drive to use>"
     * type '0'
 * Q: "Is this ok y/n>"